bitovi/academy/src/react/4-props.md

 }
 ```

-This is a perfectly good function, but notice that it always adds the same two numbers, in other words, it's only usable in one very specific case.
+This is a perfectly good function, but notice that it always adds the same two numbers.
+In other words, it's only usable in very specific cases.

 We can make this function more re-usable by allowing arguments to be passed into it: